caojie528/Stats506_F19_Group3/README.md

 ## Research Question

-Do people diagnosed with diabetes consume less calories in the U.S.?
+Do people diagnosed with diabetes consume fewer calories in the U.S.?

+## Model

+Linear mixed model

 ## Softwares/Tools